-There are many factors that will effect when you should change your running shoe.
-The construction of the shoe, your physical makeup, the way in which you strike the ground, the surfaces you’re running on, and the climate you live in.
+Many factors will affect when you should change your running shoe.
+The construction of the shoe, your physical makeup, how you strike the ground, the surfaces you’re running on, and the climate you live in.
 Most running shoes will last between 300 and 500 miles.

 - The sole shows sign of wearing flat and losing grip.